 This presentation will offer valuable takeaways from leading experts in the field of reserve studies, general counsel and construction consulting on SB326.
 We will examine reserve study updates and their associated inspections, including an in depth analysis of the new “Balcony Bill” which is now part of the reserve study update process.
 We will discuss the different components of the update process, best practices, as well as an in depth examination of the new requirements.

 Communication: Using your EQ for Success!

-Jeffrey A. Beaumont, Esq., CCAL of Beaumont Tashjian
+Jeff Beaumont, Esq., CCAL, Beaumont Tashjian

 The purpose of this presentation is to improve communication and customer satisfaction by increasing emotional intelligence (“EQ”).
 Emotional intelligence is essential to relating to others, establishing a personal connection, promoting positive interactions and allowing you to efficiently achieve your goals.
 Improving EQ starts with recognizing what you can do to improve or strength your communication skills.
 Effective communication is critical to creating a positive work environment and producing customer satisfaction.
 The presentation will ultimately provide skills, techniques and tools managers can utilize to develop, reinforce, and strengthen interactions and relationships and achieve customer satisfaction.

 The Top Ten Things You Need to Know About the New Department of Fair Employment and Housing Regulations